osmandapp/web/main/docs/user/map/tracks-on-map.md

 In the OsmAnd application, you can apply some settings by changing the appearance of the tracks, to better identify them on the map.

 There are three ways to access the Track Appearance menu:
-- Go to the *My Places* menu and tap on any available track in the list (*Menu → My Places → Tracks*), select the Appearance icon in the [Track Context menu](../map/track-context-menu#overview) in the Overview section.
+- Go to the *My Places* menu and tap any available track in the list (*Menu → My Places → Tracks*), select the Appearance icon in the [Track Context menu](../map/track-context-menu#overview) in the Overview section.
 - Tap the needed track on the map and select the Appearance icon in the Overview section.
 - Select Appearance from the [track recording context menu](../plugins/trip-recording#сurrent-track-recording).
 - Go to *<Translate android="true" ids="shared_string_menu,configure_map,show_gpx"/> → &#8942; → <Translate android="true" ids="change_appearance"/>* for the tracks you have selected to be displayed on the map.